When thinking about purchasing a new product, what would you trust more: A sales pitch or a customer review?

 How to Respond to Google Reviews

 You may be asking yourself, “What if someone still decides to leave a fake review about my company?”
 Or, “What if I want to respond to a positive or negative review?”
 Google helps you out with all of this.

 Responding to reviews is very straightforward.
-After you've signed into your business account, find the original review you want to respond to and click Respond.
-Users must be signed into their Google accounts to do this.
+After you've signed into your business account, find the original review you want to respond to and click Reply.

 Although you can’t remove negative reviews, Google will remove reviews that do not meet the requirements of their User Contributed Content Policy.
 Some of the reasons that a review may be removed include hate speech, fake comments, spam, illegal information, a conflict of interest, and more.
 If you notice something Google doesn’t, you can flag the review, and they will check the content and remove it if necessary.

 How to Optimize your Google My Business Profile

 Now that you see how popular and important Google Reviews are for all businesses, you may be wondering how you can optimize your Google My Business profile.
 After all, reviews are just as necessary for your business to improve as they are for customers to make informed decisions.

 Here are some ideas for optimizing your Google My Business profile to get more customer reviews and (hopefully) positive interactions: